 Configuring the upload settings, you have to select suitable identifier or action on “Assign .csv Column to Database Fields” step for product and combinations.
 Depending on whether you are updating existing combinations or creating new ones, you are choosing one of provided identifiers.
 There is also “Skip combination import” option.
 If you check radio button for it, combinations will be ignored by the application and no variants will be created respectively.

 4) No attribute values in the file

 Product variation is a unique combination of two or more attribute values.
 For Store Manager to create this or that combination, you should specify the values in each row for each attribute group.
-If you leave the fields empty, combination won’t be created.
+If you leave the fields empty, the variation won’t be created.

 5) Combination ID as identifier

 Oftentimes merchants are uploading new combinations having their IDs in the file and selecting IDs as combination identifier.
-The upshot of matter is that no combinations are added.
-The reason is, IDs are using for updates only, with Store Manager for PrestaShop you can’t force ID creation and, accordingly PrestaShop import of combinations does not bring expected outcomes.
-To get combinations created, you must have their references in the file and select combination reference as identifier.
+The upshot of matter is that no variations are added.
+The reason is, IDs are used for updates only, with Store Manager for PrestaShop you can’t force ID creation and, accordingly PrestaShop combination import does not bring expected outcomes.
+To get variations created, you must have their references in the file and select combination reference as identifier.

 Product Becomes “Out of Stock” after Combinations Are Added or Updated

 Another issue, store owners are bumping against, is that product quantity is ceased to 0 and it automatically acquires “Out of Stock” status.